 A lot of people ask and wonder how is it possible to afford to go on a multi year bike trip.
 Well these are my 21 crazy and not so crazy ways I saved money for this bike ride.

 The truth of the matter is that I am cheap; really cheap.
 In fact I have had some of the most stubborn cheap Dutchmen I know call me the cheapest Dutchmen they have ever met.

-1) Gave up driving a car 9 years ago.
-I either pedal of public transit.
-When I need to rent a car, I rent a car.
+1) I gave up driving a car in 2010.
+I either pedal or take public transit.
+When I need a car, I rent a car.
 After I got use to not having a car I virtually never missed the convenience it provided.
 But I sure enjoy adding up all the money it saved me over the years.
 And the times I really missed a car such as the pouring rain or a deep freeze in the winter were the moments I realized my dreams were going to happen.
 Because I was willing to go through pure misery to see my dream to its reality then what could possibly stop me?

 2) Lived in the smallest and cheapest apartments possible.
 A bachelor apartment preferably but hopefully not a grungy apartment either.
 Because of my job and always being on the road I even lived in a hostel for almost 6 months between apartments to give me the time to find a cheap apartment.
 Not so convenient, but not the end of the world either and I saved a ton of money.

 As a truck driver when ELD (electronic logbook devices) came into effect I moved out of my apartment and lived in my truck for the better part of two years.
 Right up until my bike ride started.
 Fortunately work paid for hotel rooms for the weekend if we drivers were over the road for the weekend.
 And fortunately for me that accounted for almost 85% of my weekends in those two years.
 This has allowed me to collect tons of hotel points for my upcoming ride which will become very useful during my winter crossing.